cashmusic/platform/installers/php/README.md

      /Applications/MAMP/bin/php5.2/bin/php /path/to/DIY/installers/php/dev_installer.php

-The installer will prompt for mysql or sqlite (sqlite in progress) then will ask
+The installer will prompt for mysql or sqlite.
+We recommend starting with sqlite where you only need specify an email address to use as your admin login.
+(It can be a fake address...only stored locally.)

-for:
+If you choose MySQL you'll need to specify the following:

 - database server (include ports for non-standard using localhost:8889)
 - database name (you'll need to create an empty db first)